metrico/qryn-k6/README.md

    ```bash
    make k6
    ```

+Once the extension is built, use the resulting binary to execute a load test files written in Javascript.

 ## Testing
-Use the examples folder to create custom scripts to execute using k6
+Use the examples folder as a starting point to create custom load test scripts
 ```
 ./k6 run examples/simple.js
 ```